oplS17projects/procedural-music/README.md

 #### Object Orientation
 Functions accessing the note data will be specially defined, and these will be the only ones that will access the data inside the objects.

+### Samuel Toups @SamuelToups
+Will work on the racket-midi interface and the communication with the physical synth-keyboard

 # Original file as follows:

 # Project Title Goes Here (10 words maximum)